iomesh/docs/docs/volume-operations/snapshot-restore-and-clone.md

 ## Restore

-User can restore a volume snapshot by creating a PVC in which the `dataSource` field references to a snapshot.
+Users can restore a volume snapshot by creating a PVC in which the `dataSource` field references to a snapshot.

 For example: